Ghantasala (musician): Personal life

 Ghantasala Venkateswararao was married to Savitri and (Late) Sarala Devi.
-He was blessed with 8 children: 4 Daughters (Meera, Shyamala, Suguna, Shanthi) and 4 Sons (Vijayakumar, Ravikumar, Shankarkumar, Ratnakumar).
-Shyamala, Suguna, Shanthi, Vijayakumar and Ratnakumar are born to Savtri and Meera, Ravikumar and Shankar Kumar are born to Sarla Devi.
+He had eight children: four daughters (Meera, Shyamala, Suguna, Shanthi) and four sons (Vijayakumar, Ravikumar, Shankarkumar, Ratnakumar).
+Shyamala, Suguna, Shanthi, Vijayakumar and Ratnakumar were born to Savtri and while Meera, Ravikumar and Shankar Kumar were born to Sarla Devi.

 It is said that Ghantasala named his eldest son "Vijaya" Kumar after Vijaya Productions out of gratitude towards the organization that employed him as a permanent artiste.
-Sri Chakrapani, one of then producers of Vijaya Productions, presented Ghantasala a purse with Rs.
+Sri Chakrapani, one of the producers of Vijaya Productions, presented Ghantasala with a purse with Rs.
 25,000 realising his respect towards the organization.
 10 years after his death, his youngest son Ratnakumar went on to become a popular dubbing artist.